 For over 25 years, my career in executive management and consulting included C-level positions in Information Technology for private companies, as well as State Government.
-All the experience and skills from my corporate career, like strategic planning, public speaking, account management, and mentoring and coaching teams and staff, combined with my training and experience in health coaching, have perfectly melded to enhance my ability to successfully lead individuals, groups and corporate entities toward overall health and wellness.
+All the experience and skills from my corporate career, like strategic planning, public speaking, account management, and mentoring and coaching teams and staff, combined with my training and experience in health coaching, have perfectly positioned me to support individuals, groups and corporate entities striving to meet their health and wellness goals.